Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Hypercommutative algebra structures on complex manifolds

 \begin{exam} The Dolbeault algebra $(\Aa,\delb,\wedge)$ of any compact Kähler manifold, with the operator $\Delta=\del$, fits in the setting of Proposition \ref{Geofftrivial}.
 In fact, only the $\del\delb$-condition is needed, so the proposition applies as well to any compact complex manifold which can be blown-up to a Kähler manifold. \end{exam}

-Assuming the weaker condition of Hodge-to-de-Rham degeneration data $(\iota,\rho,h)$ on a $\BV_1$-algebra, there is still an induced hypercommutative algebra structure, in which the arity-$n$ operation $m_n$ has bidegree $(n-2,2-n)$ (and so total degree 0).
+Assuming the weaker condition of Hodge-to-de-Rham degeneration data $(\iota,\rho,h)$ on a $\BV_1$-algebra, there is still an induced $\Hycom_1$-algebra structure.
 This structure is not formal in general, as shown in the following example.

 \begin{exam} The Kodaira-Thurston manifold is the $4$-dimensional compact nilmanifold given by the quotient $\mathrm{KT}:=H_\ZZ \times \ZZ \setminus H_\RR \times \RR$ where $H_\RR$ is the Heisenberg real Lie group of dimension 3 and $H_\ZZ$ is the integral subgroup.
 This manifold admits a left-invariant complex structure, making it into a non-Kähler primary Kodaira surface.
 Its complex homotopy type may be described as follows: consider the free bigraded commutative algebra